 What can you do when the chair is a bully, or out of line?
 Unfortunately, sometimes the chair lets their position go to their head.
 We outlined some basic principles about bullying in this post, “Do you have a bully on board?”
 If you are burdened with a chair who bullies or intimidates others, we suggest this approach:

 - First, find your allies.
-Going head-to-head with the chair is risky, since the chair has all the authority of her position, and other members usually are reluctant to challenge her.
+Going head-to-head with the chair is risky, since the chair has all the authority of her position, and other members usually are reluctant to challenge them.
 Talk with people outside of the meeting if feasible, and estimate whether there is a majority in favor of civility.
 Of course if you belong to a public body, you will honor the public meeting laws by meeting with fewer than a quorum of your fellow members.

 - Talk with your attorney and see if he is familiar with the rules of decorum as laid out in Robert’s Rules of Order.
 An attorney who understands these principles can help educate the chair.

 - Schedule a private meeting with the chair, perhaps including one other member and the attorney, and describe your concerns.
 Give specific examples of behavior that is not acceptable under Robert’s Rules.
 For instance, Robert says that the chair may not interrupt a member, even if she knows more about a matter than the member does.
 Personal comments, insults, profanity and inflammatory language are also forbidden.